 Carmella is a PhD Candidate in Border Studies in the Spanish and Portuguese Department.
-Her research focuses on Nuevomexicana feminine-voiced oral narratives, archival studies, community fieldwork, folkloristics and expressive culture of the U.S. Southwest Borderlands in the form of literature, music, art, and language.
+Her research focuses on Nuevomexicana feminine-voiced oral narratives of the 19th century and early 20th century, archival studies, community fieldwork, folkloristics and expressive culture of the U.S. Southwest Borderlands in the form of literature, music, art, and language.
 She is interested in literary, vernacular, social, and environmental justice initiatives for underrepresented and marginalized communities.
 She co-directed the pilot program Biocultural Diversity and Social Justice in Ecuador (2013) and taught in the Conexiones summer immersion program in Granada, Nicaragua (2012) with the University of New Mexico.
 She has been a Supervisor/Program Assistant in the Spanish as a Heritage Language Programs at both the University of New Mexico and the University of Arizona and enjoys teaching Heritage Language Learners.

 University Fellow University of Arizona (2018-Present)